-Tea-riffic!
+Tea and ice cream might not seem like they go together but they definitely do!
+A few years ago I met Mario of Tea-riffic!
 Ice Cream at World Tea East.
 Not only did he used to live in my hometown but his Chunky London Misty really knocked my socks off.
 There is always a long line for samples whenever I see them at local shows and events.
-Today's post is a bit of a Q&A. Mario shared how he started his company, where he draws inspiration from and more.
+Today’s post is a bit of a Q&A. Mario shared how he started his company, where he draws inspiration from and more.

 Q: Have you always been a tea drinker?
 What’s your favorite kind?